SAS PROC COMPARE: Learn with Examples

 In this tutorial, we will cover how to use PROC COMPARE in SAS, along with examples.

 PROC COMPARE in SAS is used to compare the contents and structure of two datasets.
-It returns a comprehensive analysis of both the similarities and differences found between two datasets.
+It returns a summary of both the similarities and differences found between two datasets.

 Syntax of PROC COMPARE